-A Congolese army officer arrived in the village of Kafwaya in June and warned residents not to trespass on a major Chinese copper and cobalt mine next door.
+A Congolese army officer arrived in the village of Kafwaya has warned residents not to trespass on a major Chinese copper and cobalt mine next door.

 As night fell about a week later, the soldiers moved in.

 “They didn’t say anything to anyone,” said Fabien Ilunga, an official in Kafwaya, which is home to thousands of miners eking out a living by illegally exploiting the nearby mineral resources.
 “The army started to burn down the tarpaulin houses.”

 Deploying soldiers to clear tens of thousands of illegal informal miners from mining concessions is a new approach by the authorities in Democratic Republic of Congo, who have wrestled with the problem for decades.